sngular/scc-multiapi-converter/README.md

 - This plugin allows the use of AllOfs and AnyOfs in the Response section.
 However, OpenApi does not support AllOfs in this section and AnyOf usage might not work depending on the OpenApi version you are using.
 - Some OpenApi functionalities are not implemented yet, such as creating example objects, instead you must use the example tag in every property of the object.
+- Due to the OpenApi Parser code, when you use a $ref that points to an external file, there are some limitations when using $ref again in that same file.

 **Async Api implementation**: